(Disclosure: Some of the links below may be affiliate links)

 Choosing a car insurance policy is not an easy task.
 The best insurance will depend on each situation.
 I cannot tell you which insurance is the best for your case.

-First, you will have to decide which level of insurance you want to take for your car.
-For instance, you may choose to go with only liability insurance if you have an old car.
+First, you must decide which level of insurance you want to take for your car.
+For instance, you may use only liability insurance if you have an old car.
 Or you may choose to go with the full coverage if you just got a new car.

-Then, once you have decided on the options you want, it is time to compare the different offers that are available to you.
+Then, once you have decided on the options you want, it is time to compare the offers available to you.
 There are many insurance providers in Switzerland.
 And there is not one that is the best for every situation.

 For me, the best insurance is the cheapest one for my situation.
 But there are a few more things I will take into account when I compare different policies: